 - Flash-native API puts all the tools in the hands of storage developers

 - Abstracts flash memory type, generation changes and vendor differences

 - Delivers host control and CPU offload functions

 - Designed for flexible DRAM configurations

-- Extends flash health, life and endurance
+- Extends flash memory health, life and endurance